mark-watson/Java-AI-Book/manuscript/kgn.md

 ## Implementation

-We will walk through the classes in the UML Class Diagram for KGN in alphabetical order except we will look at the main program in **KGN.java** last.
+We will walk through the classes in the UML Class Diagram for KGN in alphabetical order, the exception being that we will look at the main program in **KGN.java** last.

 The class **EntityAndDescription** contains two strings, a name and a URI reference.
 We also override the default implementation of **toString** to format and display the data in an instance of this class: